 Biography

-Tatiana Gerasimenok (born May 5, 1992) is a Belarusian-Polish composer and director of experimental music theater, as well as a writer, psychologist, and interdisciplinary researcher based in Germany.
+Tatiana Gerasimenok (born May 5, 1992) is a Belarusian-Polish conceptual artist, classical composer, and experimental music theatre director, as well as a cognitive analyst and interdisciplinary researcher based in Germany.
+Working at the intersection of cognitive science, psychology, and sonic architecture, Gerasimenok has established a visionary practice that deconstructs the fundamental frameworks of contemporary culture and human behavior.

 Born in Shklov, Belarus, Tatiana studied musicology at the Mogilev Rimsky-Korsakov Music College and composition at the Moscow Tchaikovsky Conservatory under Yuri Kasparov.
-She has also participated in masterclasses and workshops with Brian Ferneyhough, Pierluigi Billone, Beat Furrer, Alvin Lucier, Tristan Murail, Heinz Holliger, Peter Ablinger, Mark Andre, and Claus-Steffen Mahnkopf.
+Her artistic development was further shaped by private study with renowned composers including Brian Ferneyhough, Pierluigi Billone, Beat Furrer, Alvin Lucier, Tristan Murail, Heinz Holliger, Peter Ablinger, Mark Andre, and Claus-Steffen Mahnkopf, among others.

-Her work has been featured at festivals and events worldwide, including MATA Festival (New York) and Internationale Ferienkurse für Neue Musik (Darmstadt), and performed by ensembles and soloists such as the JACK Quartet, Ensemble Multilatérale, Moscow Contemporary Music Ensemble, Ine Vanoeveren, Dejana Sekulić, Michiko Saiki, and the Academic Symphony Orchestra of the St. Petersburg Philharmonia.
+Her work has been featured at festivals and events worldwide, including the MATA Festival (New York) and the Internationale Ferienkurse für Neue Musik (Darmstadt), and has been performed by ensembles and soloists such as the JACK Quartet, Ensemble Multilatérale, Moscow Contemporary Music Ensemble, Ine Vanoeveren, Dejana Sekulić, Michiko Saiki, and the Academic Symphony Orchestra of the St. Petersburg Philharmonia.

-Tatiana has participated in residencies and academies including Académie Voix Nouvelles (France), Akademie Schloss Solitude (Germany), Kulturstiftung Schloss Wiepersdorf (Germany), EBMF International Summer Academy for Young Composers (New York, USA), Künstlerdorf Schöppingen (Germany), Künstlerhaus Lukas (Germany), Künstlerstadt Kalbe (Germany), Kunsthof Dahrenstedt (Germany), Künstlerhaus Salzwedel (Germany), and Pyrenees-Mediterranean Creation Residence (Spain).
+Tatiana has participated in residencies and academies worldwide, including Académie Voix Nouvelles (France), Akademie Schloss Solitude, Kulturstiftung Schloss Wiepersdorf, Künstlerdorf Schöppingen, Künstlerhaus Lukas, Künstlerstadt Kalbe, and Künstlerhaus Salzwedel (all Germany), EBMF International Summer Academy for Young Composers (New York, USA), and the Pyrenees-Mediterranean Creation Residence (Spain).

 Curriculum Vitae